 - The ELI works with the Baymont Inn & Suites on South College Avenue in Newark.
 We can help you to make the reservation.
 The hotel cost is approximately $60/night per room (including breakfast, free Wifi internet, and hotel taxes).

 - To reserve your hotel room, complete your Hotel Reservation Form and fax it to the ELI.
 The ELI fax number is +1-302-831-4201.
 At the same time, you must also send us a copy of your student visa and plane ticket by fax.
 The ELI will use the information on the form to reserve your hotel room.
 Please tell the hotel clerk you are an ELI student when you check in.

 - Temporary homestay.
 If you arrive early and do not want to stay in a hotel, local families are also available to provide temporary housing for new students.
-If you would like to do this, please contact the homestay coordinator, Nancy Purcell, at email@example.com to ask for a “temporary homestay.”
+If you would like to do this, please contact the homestay coordinator, Stacey Leonard, at email@example.com to ask for a “temporary homestay.”
 The families will provide their guests with breakfast and dinner.

 Students should come to the ELI at 108 East Main Street for registration at 8:00 a.m. on the Thursday and Friday before the new session begins (unless your session begins in January).
 Please see your acceptance letter for the exact date and location of your orientation.

 Late Orientation Fee: All students are required to attend one of the orientation dates that is listed on their acceptance letter.
 If you do not attend orientation, you will be charged a $100 Late Orientation Fee, which must be paid before you can begin your ELI classes.

 If you must stay in a hotel during the night before Orientation, the ELI will arrange transportation for you to the ELI for testing.

 At Orientation, you will do the following activities: